 We conducted an analysis to determine how frequently wind generation thresholds would exceed the current thresholds under this type of approach.
 We define the proposed EXE threshold equal to the headroom on constraints affected by the wind resources - the difference in the defined flow limit and the actual flow on the constraint - divided by the aggregate GSF of all wind units loading that constraint.
-This approach allows the threshold to vary with the headroom on the constraint, tightening the threshold in congested periods and relaxing the threshold in uncongested periods.
+This approach allows the threshold to vary with the headroom on the constraint, tightening the threshold in congested periods.

-In Figure A78, we compared the proposed threshold to the existing EXE threshold (the greater of six MW or eight percent of the unit's output) to determine when the proposed threshold was greater or equal than the current threshold.
+In Figure A84, we compared the proposed threshold to the existing EXE threshold (the greater of six MW or eight percent of the unit's output) to determine when the proposed threshold was greater than or equal to the current threshold.
 When the proposed threshold is higher, wind units could increase their output without incurring penalties or having a negative impact on reliability.
-Figure A78 shows wind unit size in the bars and how frequently the proposed threshold is greater or equal to the current threshold in the diamonds by resource and region.
+Figure A84 shows wind unit size in the bars and how frequently the proposed threshold is greater than or equal to the current threshold is shown in the diamonds by resource and region.

-Figure A78: Hours in 2016 when Proposed EXE Threshold Exceeds Current Threshold
+Figure A84: Hours in 2017 when Proposed EXE Threshold Exceeds Current Threshold